Chaggerty1994/Chaggerty1994/README.md

 I am a software developer with a background in audio engineering, event production, and multi-media art / content creation.
 Throughout my professional career I have used creativity and technical experience to interpret  my clients vision and bring that vision to life.
 I am passionate about aesthetics and functional design and I have been extremely inspired by the opportunity to combine that passion with my love for technology and intricate problem solving with software development.

-I am currently looking for a position as an Entry-Level Software Developer.
+I am currently looking for a position as an Entry-Level Developer / UX Designer.
 If you have openings, please reach out.

 [Linkedin](https://www.linkedin.com/in/chaggerty1994/)